Parchment roll - parchment sheet

 What actually is parchment?

 Parchment is a writing material that was used in ancient times.
-Unlike its predecessor, papyrus, which is made from the papyrus plant, parchment is made from animal skin.
-The writing material first came to Greece and Rome in Hellenistic times via the West Asia city of Pergamon, from whose name parchment is derived.
+In contrast to its predecessor, papyrus, which is made from the papyrus plant, parchment is made from animal skin.
+The writing material first came to Greece and Rome in Hellenistic times via the city of Pergamon in western Asia Minor, from which the name parchment is derived.

-The production of parchment is done in several steps.
-The animal fur is placed in a lime solution.
+Parchment is produced in several stages.
+The animal skin is placed in a lime solution.
 There, the hairs largely detach from the skin.
-Then the skin is stretched in appropriately sized wooden frames and while still wet is literally scraped off with a special knife.
+The skin is then stretched into appropriately sized wooden frames and, while still damp, is literally scraped off with a special knife.

-Buying parchment in our Roman Shop means bringing incomparable quality home.
-Made from genuine animal skin, you will receive a high-quality, elaborately manufactured parchment sheet with a size of approximately 20 by 75 cm, whose surface is extra finely processed and therefore particularly well writable.
+Buying parchment in our Römer Shop means bringing incomparable quality into your home.
+Made from real animal skin, you will receive a high-quality, elaborately produced sheet of parchment measuring approximately 20 x 75 cm, with an extra-fine surface that is particularly easy to write on.

-- Buy parchment made of real animal skin - for the genuine flair of antiquity
+- Buy parchment made from real animal skin - for the genuine flair of antiquity

-Since papyrus grew only in a few regions and had to be imported at great expense, parchment represented a real asset for ancient scribes, since it could be produced anywhere and therefore parchment could be bought everywhere.
-The history of its origin is also related to the simplicity of buying parchment: From Egypt, it is said that an export ban was imposed on papyrus to Pergamon, and as a result, parchment was invented.
+As papyrus only grew in a few regions and had to be imported at great expense, parchment was a real asset for ancient scribes, as it could be produced anywhere and parchment could therefore be bought anywhere.
+The history of its origins is also linked to the simplicity of buying parchment: A ban on the export of papyrus to Pergamon is said to have been imposed from Egypt and parchment was invented as a result.

 Why buy parchment?

-If you've always wanted to know what it felt like to write in ancient times, you can now find out by buying one or more sheets of parchment in our museum store.
-By the way, especially experimental or creative people can also buy a set for making their own parchment from us.
+If you have always wanted to know what it felt like to write in ancient times, you can now find out by buying one or more sheets of parchment from our museum store.
+Those who are particularly keen to experiment or are creative can also buy a set from us to make their own parchment.

 Forum Traiani ® registered trademark